informalsystems/hermes/guide/src/commands/upgrade/test.md

     Note that the height offset should be picked such that the proposal plan height is reached after the `200s` voting period.

- 3. Verify that the proposal was accepted:

-    Query the upgrade plan to check that it was submitted correctly.
+ 3. Verify that the proposal was accepted by querying the upgrade plan to check that it was submitted correctly.

+     > Note: You can find the RPC port used to query the local node by running
+     > `gm ports` in order to see a list of the ports being used.

     ```shell
     gaiad --node tcp://localhost:<RPC PORT> query gov proposal 1 --home $HOME/.gm/ibc-0/